ArenJohnD/Mini-Java-Compiler/README.md

 int variable = 1.34;  // Semantic error: incompatible types (float assigned to int)
 ```

-  * Lexical Analysis: The tokens int, variable, and 1.34 are recognized correctly.
+  * `Lexical Analysis`: The tokens int, variable, and 1.34 are recognized correctly.
-  * Syntax: The structure of the code is correct.
+  * `Syntax Analysis`: The structure of the code is correct.
-  * Semantics: The code fails because 1.34 is a floating-point number, which cannot be assigned to an integer variable.
+  * `Semantic Analysis`: The code fails because 1.34 is a floating-point number, which cannot be assigned to an integer variable.

 ### Scenario C: Lexical Failure Due to Unknow Token(s)
 This scenario shows code that fails during the lexical analysis phase due to unrecognized or invalid characters.